patrycjapluta/twitter-sentiment-analysis/README.md

 # How to run
 - install dependencies from Pipfile,
 - have an account on Twitter Developers,
-- open notebook by Jupyter or Google Colab.
+- open notebook in Jupyter or Google Colab.

 # What did I learn
 *I part*